Neuroburst/PowerTray/README.md

 This is an open-source project created with Visual Studio.
 It was made using the .NET framework and WPF.

-Supports for Windows 10 & 11
+Support for Windows 10 & 11

 I used some components from LibreHardware Monitor to detect more battery information.